-Plant taxonomy labels poison sumac as Toxicodendron vernix.
-The genus name is composed of two Greek words and translates as "poison tree."
-Meanwhile, the specific epithet means "varnish."
+The genus name, Toxicodendron, is composed of two Greek words and translates as "poison tree."
+Meanwhile, the species name, vernix, means "varnish."
 That is because, according to the National Audubon Society's Field Guide to Trees, "A black varnish can be made from the sap, as in a related Japanese species" (Page 553).

-But if you hear anyone referring to them as "vines," then you know that person is way off-base and is probably thinking of something entirely different: namely, poison ivy plants.
+But if you hear anyone referring to it as a vine, then you know that person is way off-base and is probably thinking of something entirely different: namely, poison ivy (T. radicans).
 It is true that both of these noxious plants contain urushiol, the oil responsible for giving you a rash.
-However, poison ivy is a very different-looking plant; at maturity, it can be encountered as a large vine that climbs trees -- something that is never true of poison sumac.
-That fact should become clear after you read the information below, where you will receive help with identification, so that you can avoid coming into contact with this toxic plant.
+However, poison ivy is a very different-looking plant.
+At maturity, the latter can be found as a large vine climbing a tree, something that is never true of poison sumac.

 Characteristics, Native Habitat, Help With Identification

 First of all, Toxicodendron vernix has pinnately-compound leaves.
-And those leaves are composed of leaflets with entire margins.
-The leaves' red stems (stalks) are very useful for identification.
+The leaves are composed of leaflets with entire margins.
+The leaves' red stems are very useful for identification.
 The fall color ranges from yellow to orange to red.

 How to Get Rid of Poison Sumac